pieroproietti/penguins-eggs/README.md

 ## cuckoo
 The cuckoo lays its eggs in the nests of other birds, and the eggs are hatched by the latter.
 Similarly eggs can start a self-configuring PXE service to allow you to boot and install your iso on third party networked computers.
 Command cuckoo can be used either to deploy a newly created iso on an installed system or by live booting the iso itself.

-## helper: mom and dad
-I've added two lightweight assistants integrated with eggs: mom and dad.
-While mom is a bash script with whiptail - and guides the user to the various commands and documentation, dad started as a short way to create isos.
-All you have to do is type **sudo eggs dad** and follow simple instructions.
-You can also shortcut the way to reset the configuration **sudo dad -c** or - even faster - reset the configuration, load defaults, kill created isos: simply type **sudo eggs dad -d** and you will immediately be able to produce the egg in the default /home/eggs nest.

 ## backup/clone

 We have two methods to save in the live system all our data: clone and backup.